-Communication and dissemination of science outside of the university is vital to developing enthusiasm for and participation in STEM.
+Dissemination of science outside of the university is vital to developing enthusiasm for and participation in STEM.
 I relish the opportunity to educate the public and spread fascination in the community.
-While at UC Berkeley I’ve supported outreach work at science fairs, the university open day, and at local schools through the Bay Area Science in Schools and Be A Scientist Programs.
+My outreach work has been shaped by my ultimate goal of broadening access to higher education and academia.
+To this end, while at UC Berkeley I’ve supported outreach work at middle school science fairs, the university open day, and at both local and distant schools through the Bay Area Science in Schools and Be A Scientist mentoring programs.

 At UC Berkeley’s open day, CalDay 2018, I presented on the what we know about the Earth’s core and how we know it.
 Feel free to use my slides and notes.

 In 2018, I volunteered with the Bay Area Science Festival.
 With a panel of other Bay Area researchers I explained my investigation into the structure of the inner core to the public.

 Building pathways to academia by presenting research to undergraduate students:

 I presented my work on inner core structure to physical science undergraduates through UC Berkeley’s Compass program to advertise the range of opportunities in research at the university.

 At CalDay 2020 I will be talking about looking into the deep Earth with seismic waves.